jBernavaPrah/azure-speech-sdk-rs/readme.md

 ```bash
 cargo add azure_speech
 ```

+**And that's it!**

+You are now ready to use the Azure Speech SDK in your Rust project.

 ## Usage
 For usage examples, please refer to the [examples folder](https://github.com/jBernavaPrah/azure-speech-sdk-rs/tree/master/examples) in the repository.
 Or check the [documentation](https://docs.rs/azure-speech).